Grimsby Town 1 Wigan Athletic1

 And Morgan was quickly in the game to bail out goalkeeper Walton, who fumbled a cross from Zak Mills.

-Latics pushed forward with menace as the interval approached, with a shot from Massey gathered at the second attempt by McKeown as Lang sniffed around for scraps.
+Latics pushed forward with menace as the interval approached, with a shot from Massey gathered at the second attempt by McKeown with Lang sniffing around for scraps.

 Luke Summerfield fired just wide for Grimsby on the stroke of half-time, but Latics were decent value for their lead.